apigear-io/apigear-docs/docs/objectapi/mapping.md

 # Protocol Mappings

 ObjectAPI describes object communication patterns based on simple to use protocols.
-These communication patterns can be mapped to other communication patterns this process is called binding.
+These communication patterns can be mapped to other communication patterns.

-ObjectAPI supports current HTTP RPC and WAMP binding but can support more.

 ## API Types